Thursday 19th Jul 2018

-You’re going to lose some customers/clients – FACT!
+You’re going to lose some customers.
+FACT.

-Think of it like this: Would you rather spend year after year bringing in new customers just to stand still or…
+Think of it like this, would you rather spend year after year bringing in new customers just to stand still or…

-Where do your customers rate their satisfaction level on in your business?
+Where do your customers rate their satisfaction level in your business?
 What strategies are you going to implement to move the needle on your satisfaction meter to ‘Very Satisfied’.

 You’ve heard the expression under promise and over deliver.
-Well here’s another take: Over promise and… over deliver!
+Well here’s another take, over promise and over deliver!

-Are you asking these questions in your business?
+Are you asking these 4 questions in your business?

 Implement all 9 of my business growth strategies or just a handful, I guarantee your business dials will move upward as you start growing your business.